As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Luckily, brick hammers are also not too pricy, and you can get a decent brick hammer for about twenty dollars.
 A couple of excellent options in brick hammers are listed below.

-- Estwing Rock Hammer comes with a limited lifetime warranty, weighs thirteen ounces, and also offers a fiberglass handle, which makes it very lightweight.
+- Estwing Rock Hammer (Amazon link) comes with a limited lifetime warranty, weighs thirteen ounces, and also offers a fiberglass handle, which makes it very lightweight.

-- Estwing Brick Hammer, which features a steel head wrapped up into a very lightweight hammer that’s great for easily shaping stone.
+- Estwing Brick Hammer (Amazon link), which features a steel head wrapped up into a very lightweight hammer that’s great for easily shaping stone.

 TIP: Do you know how to cut pavers with a hammer and chisel?
-It’s not so complicated as it could look.
+It’s not as complicated as it could look.
 Follow these simple steps described in the article below:

 Picking Out Your Chisels